naninovel/docs/docs/api/index.md

 @set bar="Hello World!"
 @set foo=bar

+; Defining multiple set expressions in one line (the result will be the same as above)
+@set bar="Hello World!";foo=bar

 ; It's possible to inject variables to novel script action parameters
 @set scale=0
 # EnlargeLoop